 The total cost of the grower education program will vary depending on the types and extent of educational outreach.
 Grower outreach and education through social media communication may be inexpensive or virtually free, while seminars, trainings, workshops, and publications will likely incur planning and development costs.
 Total costs are expected to be proportional to the expansion of the education program over time.
-Conceptual-level estimated costs for grower education are approximately \$10,000, assuming approximately two workshops per year, and that \$5,000 is required for workshop preparation, implementation, and related distributed materials.
-These efforts and costs may be distributed across one or more Subbasins in Tehama County.
+Conceptual-level estimated costs for grower education are approximately \$10,000, assuming approximately two workshops per year, and that approximately \$5,000 is required for workshop preparation, implementation, and related distributed materials.
 Refined costs will be developed, and actual costs will be described in the GSP annual reports as specific education activities are planned and implemented.